 The dotCMS distribution comes with a “pre-built” starter site which includes a complete sample site demonstrating the capabilities of dotCMS and providing samples of almost all content types and assets (including Folders, Pages, Content Types, Templates, Containers, code, and more).

-starter.zip file in the ROOT directory in the dotCMS distribution (/dotserver/tomcat-X.x.xx/webapps/ROOT).
-When dotCMS is started, it checks to see if a working site has already been set up; if the database and assets are empty, dotCMS constructs a new site from the starter.zip file.
+_/dotserver/tomcat-X.x.xx/webapps/ROOT_).
+When dotCMS is started, it checks to see if a working site has already been set up; if the database and assets are empty, dotCMS will import any data found in the

 - Creating a Custom Starter Site

 Starting with a empty site